NodeGuy/channel/README.md

 assert.equal(counter, 2)
 ```

 Sometimes you don't want to wait until a method completes.
-You can use this pattern to return immediately even if no methods are ready:
+You can use a closed
+channel to return immediately even if no methods are ready:

 ```JavaScript
 const closed = Channel()